NotJustIntegration/CI-CD-Pipeline/README.md

 # CI-CD-Pipeline
-A practice and demo on CI/CD pipeline using GitHub and ArgoCD
+A practice and demo repository on CI/CD pipeline using GitHub and ArgoCD